raystack/frontier/docs/docs/reference/api.md

 #### DELETE
 ##### Summary

-Delete an Organization permanently forever and all of its relations
+Delete an organization permanently forever and all of its relations

 ##### Parameters